-We are open to the public every day, sunrise to sunset.
+We are open every day, sunrise to sunset, July through November.
 You can pick fruits and vegetables in the fields—or pop into the farm stand for fresh produce that we have harvested for you.
-To find the farm, follow the rainbow or Google Maps.
+To find the farm, follow the rainbow… or Google Maps.
 To find out when fresh crops are ready to pick, sign up free for Fresh Crop Alerts.

 The farm is an easy destination for families visiting Cornell University, Ithaca College, and Wells College.
 Drop by Indian Creek to get a sense of the surroundings off campus.

 You will find picking supplies at the farm stand, including boxes, bags, loppers, and apple grabbers.
 You will also find maps of the orchards inside our brochure.
 Take one for your journey.

 You can download our 8-page brochure in PDF format for viewing on your mobile computing device.
 But all you really need to bring is yourself and a mild sense of adventure.
 For thoughts on what to wear, scroll down below.

 The best time to come is when you hear us cheering about fresh crops.
 Sign up to get Fresh Crop Alerts by email and you won’t miss your favorite local foods.
 Tons of people have already signed up.
 Subscribers get the best picking.Our regular customers visit weekly for their farm-fresh groceries.
 Since they stop here often, they catch some of the action as it happens.
 One morning we might notice that a corner of the peach orchard has ripened “over night,” and whoever stops in gets the booty.
 But if you are serious about harvesting (and eating!) the freshest local produce, subscribe to become a first responder.

 If you want a loose guide to the timing of crops here at Indian Creek, have a look at the annual crop calendar.
 On that page, you will hear us preach even more about how Fresh Crop Alerts are the best way to keep up with reality.